ShibaAPI/shiba/doc/index.rst

 Releases and changelog
 ----------------------
 **8-Dec-2014** *1.1.2* : Set up a new explicit exception for throttling from PriceMinister, named *ShibaQuotaExceededError*.
-Tests now with mocks instead of remote polling.
+Testing is now available both offline (using mock XML) and online.

 **24-Sep-2014** *1.1.1* : Added explicit and mandatory required dependencies to *setup.py*, indeed installing Shiba before didn't install those.